 Nice job.
 You've published your survey.
 Now you're ready to share it.

 Share your survey

 Now that your survey is live, you’ll have the option to view the survey page, copy the survey URL, or share it in an email or social post.

 Here are the different share options you’ll see.

 Creates a link to add in Mailchimp email campaigns and automations.
-Not-anonymous (responses are tracked if the respondent is already in your audience, or if you ask for respondents' email).
+Responses are tracked if the respondent is already in your audience, or if you ask for the respondent's email.
 Recommended for one-off surveys or recurring surveys.

-Creates a text link to send any way you prefer.
-Anonymous responses will be tracked if you ask for respondents’ email.
-Recommended for internal employee feedback, website feedback, order forms, chatbots, or when adding new contacts.
+Creates a link to send any way you prefer.
+Responses will only be tracked if you ask for the respondent's email.
+Recommended for employee feedback, website feedback, order forms, chatbots, or new contacts.